MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/mimp-views-and-dashboards.md

 Management Pack for Azure SQL Managed Instance introduces a common folder structure that will be used in future releases of management packs for different components of SQL Server.

-For more information about the common folder structure, see [Views and Dashboards](ssmp-views-and-dashboards.md).
+For more information about the common folder structure, see [Views and Dashboards in Management Pack for SQL Server](ssmp-views-and-dashboards.md).

 ## Azure SQL Managed Instance Views and Dashboards